henu-wang/-/README.md

 # RSI Helper

 A simple tool that fetches Relative Strength Index (RSI) data from the Financial Modeling Prep API and asks GPT-4o for trading suggestions when RSI values hit configurable thresholds.
+It also queries OpenAI's search model for the latest news about each stock and includes that context in the GPT-4o prompt.
+If a `FEISHU_WEBHOOK` is configured, the results are posted to a Feishu bot.

 ## Usage